Encalada Lab Research

 Mechanisms of Transthyretin (TTR) Neuronal Toxicity

 The transthyretin amyloidoses are a related group of systemic degenerative diseases, wherein secretion of the transthyretin (TTR) tetramer from the liver followed by its dissociation, aberrant misfolding and aggregation causes proteotoxicity and degeneration of post-mitotic tissues including neurons.
 These diseases include Senile Systemic Amyloidosis (SSA), a highly under-diagnosed but common cardiovascular disease of the elderly, and Familial Amyloid Polyneuropathy (FAP).
 The peripheral and autonomic nervous systems, as well as the heart are compromised by TTR aggregation in humans, even though these tissues do not synthesize TTR.
 The mechanistic basis for this cell non-autonomous cytotoxicity as well as the TTR conformations involved, are unknown.
 Our laboratory has generated C. elegans TTR proteotoxicity models that exhibit TTR aggregation and compelling neuronal phenotypes relevant to human disease, and that point to specific cell non-autonomous targets of TTR toxicity.
 We use genetic, genomics, biochemistry, high-resolution in vivo live microscopy, and small molecule approaches to characterize the mechanisms of TTR neuronal toxicity.
-In collaboration with the laboratory of Jeff Kelly (The Scripps Research Institute), our TTR models also provide a platform to elucidate the mechanisms of action of the small molecule drug tafamidis, discovered by the Kelly Lab, that slows rate-limiting TTR tetramer dissociation and amyloidogenesis, and dramatically slows the progression of both the neuropathy and the cardiomyopathy in patients.
+In collaboration with the laboratory of Jeff Kelly (Scripps Research), our TTR models also provide a platform to elucidate the mechanisms of action of the small molecule drug tafamidis, discovered by the Kelly Lab, that slows rate-limiting TTR tetramer dissociation and amyloidogenesis, and dramatically slows the progression of both the neuropathy and the cardiomyopathy in patients.
+Moreover,in collaboration with Kristin Baldwin's Lab (Scripps Research), we are characterizing mechanisms of TTR toxicity in human iPSC-derived sensory neurons.